arei/npmbox/README.md

 	cd somedir

 3).
+Copy the npmbox.npmbox folder into this directory.

+	cp /media/usb/npmbox.npmbox .

+or

+	copy E:\npmbox.npmbox .

+4).
 Untar the .npmbox file.
 This will create the .npmbox-cache folder.

 	tar -xvf npmbox.npmbox

-4).
+5).
 Install npmbox globally using the following command:

-	npm install --global --cache ./.npmbox-cache --optional --no-registr --fetch-retries 0 --fetch-retry-factor 0 --fetch-retry-mintimeout 1 --fetch-retry-maxtimeout 2 npmbox
+	npm install --global --cache ./.npmbox-cache --optional --no-registry --fetch-retries 0 --fetch-retry-factor 0 --fetch-retry-mintimeout 1 --fetch-retry-maxtimeout 2 npmbox

-Once npmbox is installed globally you can use it to install other .npmbox files: `npmunbox blah`
+Once npmbox is installed globally you can use it to install other .npmbox files:

+	npmunbox blah

 ## TO DO